DVD cover

 Avenging Fist

-Taking place in a bleak, Blade Runner-eqsue future, The Avenging Fist centers on a young man named Nova (played by newcomer Wang Lee Hom) whose father, Thunder (Yuen Biao), disappeared at an early age, and so spends his days fighting.
-Thunder was involved in the development of a device called "the Power Glove" (which in another Wong Jing classic, was actually the name of an old Nintendo peripheral) which enhances a fighter's "internal arts" and makes them near-invincible.
+Taking place in a bleak, Blade Runner-eqsue future, The Avenging Fist centers on a young man named Nova (Wang Lee Hom) whose father, Thunder (Yuen Biao), disappeared at an early age, and so he spends his days fighting.
+Thunder was involved in the development of a device called "the Power Glove" (which, in another Wong Jing classic "homage", was actually the name of an old Nintendo peripheral) which enhances a fighter's "internal arts" and makes them near-invincible.
 An evil general known as War 21 (played by Roy Cheung, in a role swiped from the character of M. Bison from Street Fighter II) is looking to perfect the Power Glove by capturing the world's best fighters and taking their "psychic energy," and Nova and his friends become prime targets.

 Well, okay, the story isn't exactly earth-shattering, but remember that this is Wong Jing and Andrew Lau -- the kings of Hong Kong "pop" filmmaking -- we're talking about here.
 Their collaborations are known for style over substance, and being basically brainless entertainment.
 While none of their movies could really be considered "artistic" or "masterpieces," at their best, they deliver solid, if unchallenging, entertainment.
 The big problem with The Avenging Fist that there is so little substance, so little for the viewer to care about, that it ends up feeling a bit flat and dull.